 True.
 In addition to the pneumococcal vaccine, there are vaccines for several other viruses that can cause pneumonia, including measles, whooping cough, chickenpox and the flu.

 True or false: The pneumococcal vaccine only helps people 65 and older.

 False.
-There are two pneumococcal vaccines, and one is recommended for all children age 2 and older.
-Both are recommended for people 65 and older.
+There are two pneumococcal vaccines, and one is recommended for all children under age 2.
+The other is recommended for people 65 and older.
 The vaccines are also important for people with long-term medical conditions such as heart, lung or kidney disease; cancer or another condition that weakens the immune system; and diabetes.